JoinColony/purser/README.md

 This is left in as a legacy, in case `flow status` doesn't work on your system.
 This is slower and will not work with `glow` but you can be certain that it will parse all your files.

+#### Commit Hooks

+Committing changes to `git` will trigger two commit hooks that will ensure your code follows the coding style guidelines set forth by `eslint` and `prettier`.

+First check will run `eslint` with the `fix` instruction, second check will be `flow`, but using the `glow` output formatting.

+After these two steps, the project will auto-run the `git add` command.

 ### Testing

 `jest` is set up as the default test runner for this project.